agentmorris/camera-trap-ml-survey/README.md

 revealed that birds respond similarly to plasticine models and dead caterpillars, suggesting no advantage in using dead prey for assessing avian predation", but also that "the results of posterior identification of predation marks showed contradictory results, making the interpretation of the results ambiguous".
 I.e., visually assessing predation in camera trap images is hard.

 Installed two cameras on the trunks of 12 oak trees in France, collected data for two weeks.
 Used EcoAssist to run MD, used a confidence threshold of 0.01; at that threshold, MD found animals in 37.5k out of 148k images.
 Most of the paper is not about detecting birds, it's about detecting evidence of predation in images.

+Originally published with the title "Accuracy in bird predation assessment: Camera traps testing the efficacy of plasticine caterpillars as prey models".

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/schille-2024-birds.png" width="500">